 Spending an extra NZ$500 buys a better display.
 The HTC Sensation’s screen is 110mm across the diagonal compared to the Ideos X5’s 97mm.
 This doesn’t sound much.
 More important, the Sensation has 960 by 540 pixels while the Ideos X5 is just 800 by 480.

 In practice these numbers add up to a huge difference.

 Photos look better on the Sensation screen.
 Movies are stunning.

 That extra resolution is also put to good use displaying text and web pages.
-Reading documents, email and other information is noticeably better on the Sensation.
+Reading documents, email and other information is far better on the Sensation.
 Text is clearer and crisper.
 I can read the Sensation’s screen for much longer without tiring my eyes.

 Dual core processor and bundled software